You are currently viewing Direct Taxes and Taxpayers

 Examples of direct taxes

-In every country, different types of direct taxes are imposed on the taxpayers by the governments.
-The taxes are imposed on various income-generation activities such as employment and business.
+In every country, different direct taxes are imposed on the taxpayers by the governments.
+The taxes are imposed on various income-generation activities, such as employment and business.
 The taxpayer pays the taxes depending on the activities that they engage in.

 The following are some examples of direct taxes that a government may impose on various activities in the country: